-Központ is a coffee shop, breakfast restaurant, and bar, all in one, located near the red-brick arch that signals the entry of Budapest's party district.
-During the day, fashionable foreigners linger here with their MacBooks and flat whites for hours on end.
+Part coffee shop, part breakfast restaurant, part bar, Központ is a popular hangout near the entry point of Budapest's party district.
+During the day, fashionable foreigners linger here with MacBooks and flat whites in hand.
 Come night-time, the crowd turns more local as journalists, musicians, and people from the fashion industry appear.
 On Friday and Saturday nights, they often pour out onto the sidewalk until the wee hours.

-Meaningful overlap exists between Központ and Telep, the bar across the street from Központ, with groups of people noticeably shuffling back and forth between the two.
-Being deep within the tourist-heavy parts of the city, Központ is more expensive than comparable bars elsewhere.
+Meaningful overlap exists between Központ and Telep, the bar across the street, with groups of people noticeably shuffling back and forth between the two.
+Being deep within the touristy part of the city, Központ is more expensive than comparable bars elsewhere.